What is chest pain?

 Muscle- or bone-related causes of chest pain

-The following are causes of chest pain related to muscles or bones:
+The following are causes of chest pain related to the muscles or bones:

-Shingles, an infection of the nerves and skin that occurs after reactivation of the chickenpox virus, can cause chest pain.
+Shingles can cause chest pain.
 You may develop pain along your back or chest before the shingles rash becomes apparent.
-Panic attacks, which are sudden episodes of intense fear when there’s no real danger or cause, can also cause chest pain.
+Panic attacks can also cause chest pain.

 What symptoms may occur with chest pain?

 While pain is the most common symptom of a heart problem, some people experience other symptoms, with or without chest pain.
-Women, in particular, have reported unusual symptoms that later have been identified as being due to a heart condition
+Women, in particular, have reported unusual symptoms that later have been identified as being the result of a heart condition:

 Symptoms that may indicate your chest pain isn’t heart-related include: